Wikinaut/bitsavers-tools/README.md

 to a PDF with

 * 600 dpi 1-bit TIFF pages
-* optionally (default) colored 300 dpi jpg front/cover pages.
+* colored 300 dpi jpg front/cover pages
+use `--no-color` option to force all pages to be converted to black-white 1-bit tiff

 ### Usage example